Healthy School Lunches Made Simple

 Consider the facts.
 According to the North Carolina State Center for Health Statistics, almost one third of children ages 10 to 17 are overweight or obese.
 The weight patterns in North Carolina are similar to national trends.
 According to the Centers for Disease Control and Prevention, about 21 percent of preschool aged children are overweight or obese, 35 percent of school-aged children and 34 percent of adolescents.
 I estimate that more than 60 percent of children in my family-care practice at Wake Forest Baptist Medical Center are overweight.
 Their parents often tell me that their weight prevents them from keeping up with the other kids on the playground.
 But they don’t know what to do.

 Obesity also puts children at risk for a host of serious illnesses.
 I treat children for high blood pressure and type 2 diabetes, which before the obesity epidemic were adult diseases.
-Excess weight also puts children at risk for heart disease, diabetes, cancer, bone fractures and other health problems as they age.
+Excess weight also puts children at risk for heart disease, diabetes, cancer, bone fractures and other health problems related to weight management as they age.

 I worry just as much about emotional toll of obesity as I do about the medical risks.
 My patients struggle emotionally because they can’t play sports or they feel ugly.
 Some become class clowns; others face ridicule.
 And I treat many teenage patients for depression that results from their heavy weight.